sarvex/AQUARMOURY/Brownie/README.md

 So we will be using a slight variation of this technique known as **Relative Path DLL Hijacking** i.e. dropping the malicious DLL in a user-writeable folder and copying the legitimate, signed executable from `System32` to the folder before executing it finally to load our "evil" DLL.

 Our first order of business is finding the right candidate for the job.
-There are many automated tools to do that and I found a wonderful [post](https://github.com/wietze/windows-dll-hijacking) that details almost 300 executables in `System32` that are vulnerable to DLL Hijacking but what kind of hackers would we be if we didn't try to find our own?
+There are many automated tools to do that and I found a wonderful [post](https://github.com/wietze/windows-dll-hijacking) that details almost 300 executables in `System32` that are vulnerable to DLL Hijacking but what kind of hackers would we be if we didn't try to find our own? ;)

 Almost always, you'll hear someone say that DLL hijacks in Windows executables are plentiful.
 I fully agree considering the evidence.
-But that doesn't always mean that we have found the perfect candidate to exploit.
+But that doesn't always mean that all of them are perfect candidates to exploit.

 For example, some applications contain visual elements which upon execution will immediately notify the target effectively rendering it useless for use in covert operations.